pandaritrl/3dgrut/README.md

 ## 🔥 News
+- ✅[2025/07] Support for datasets with multiple sensors (only for COLMAP-style datasets).
+- ✅[2025/07] Support for Windows has been added.
 - ✅[2025/06] Playground supports PBR meshes and environment maps.
 - ✅[2025/04] Support for image masks.
 - ✅[2025/04] SparseAdam support.